College Factual by our College Data Analytics Team

 $33,205 Median Starting Salary

-Rutgers Newark is a fairly large public university located in the city of Newark.
+Rutgers Newark is a large public university located in the large city of Newark.
 A Best Colleges rank of #263 out of 2,217 schools nationwide means Rutgers Newark is a great university overall.

-There were about 29 communication & journalism students who graduated with this degree at Rutgers Newark in the most recent data year.
-After graduation, communication & journalism degree recipients usually earn around $33,205 at the beginning of their careers.
+There were roughly 30 communication & journalism students who graduated with this degree at Rutgers Newark in the most recent year we have data available.
+Soon after graduation, communication & journalism degree recipients typically make around $33,205 in the first five years of their career.

 More information about a degree in communication & journalism from Rutgers University - Newark